D0miH/locally/README.md

 # Locally
-An electron app to send messages in the local network to other users using this app.
+An electron app to send messages in the local network to other users.

 This app is still under development.